-Methods of Instruction Written work Rationale Additional practice applying learned reactions to nover molecules of experimental conditions.
-Methods of Instruction Rationale Lecture Instructors disseminate informaiton on a topic to students for practice in application to organic molecules.
+Methods of Instruction Laboratory Rationale Students get hands-on experience in applying their knowledge of organic reactions.
+Methods of Instruction Rationale Lecture Instructors disseminate information on a topic to students for practice in application to organic molecules.
 Methods of Instruction Rationale Instruction through examination or quizzing To include both formative and summative assessments.
-Methods of Instruction Rationale Laboratory Students get hands-on experience in applying their knowledge of organic reactions.